nctu-eva-lab/3DV-2022/README.md

 In this subsection, we will define a neural network to decode binary voxel grids.
 Define the decoder network in `src/model.py` file.

-Run the file `python train.py type='voxel'`, to train single view to voxel grid pipeline, feel free to tune the hyperparameters as per your need.
+Run the file `python train.py dtype='voxel'`, to train single view to voxel grid pipeline, feel free to tune the hyperparameters as per your need.

-After trained, visualize the input RGB, ground truth voxel grid and predicted voxel in `eval.py` file using: `python eval.py type='voxel'`.
+After trained, visualize the input RGB, ground truth voxel grid and predicted voxel in `eval.py` file using: `python eval.py dtype='voxel'`.

 You need to add the respective visualization code in `eval.py` to show both the predicted voxel and the mesh side by side.